-Welcome to the Centre for Huntington Disease!
+Welcome to the Centre for Huntington Disease

 The UBC Centre for Huntington Disease (CHD) was founded by Dr. Michael Hayden in the early 1980s, offering genetic testing for families with Huntington disease (HD).
 A dedicated HD medical clinic was added in 1996.
-The CHD serves as a tertiary referral centre for the province of British Columbia and the Yukon, and also evaluates patients from other provinces across Canada and from other countries when requested.
+The CHD serves as a tertiary referral Centre for the province of British Columbia and the Yukon, and also evaluates patients from other provinces across Canada and from other countries when requested.
 The CHD also serves as a training centre for UBC medical students and residents, graduate students, and medical/research fellows from all over the world.

 The CHD is organized into four pillars: Predictive Testing, Clinical Research, Medicine, and the Huntington Society of Canada (HSC) BC HD Resource Centre.
 The highly integrated, multi-disciplinary team provides world-class service to families impacted by Huntington disease.
-The team provides comprehensive specialist care to patients and families, leadership and involvement in clinical research trials, and acess to and liaison with social and community services for patients and families.
+The team provides comprehensive specialist care to patients and families, leadership and involvement in clinical research trials, and access to and liaison with social and community services for patients and families.

 The team includes: two medical geneticists (Drs.
-Micheal Hayden and Paul Goldberg); two neurologists (Drs.
-Blair Leavitt and Lynn Raymond); two psychiatrists (Drs.
-Andrew Howard and Ashok Krishnamoorthy); a genetic counselor (Susan Creighton); and our BC HD Resource Director and social worker (Antoine Coulombe).
-Patients and their family member(s) meet with team members and, in turn, the team works together with the family physician to provide the best care possible.
+Michael Hayden and Sarah Nikkel ); two neurologists (Drs.
+Blair Leavitt and Lynn Raymond); a psychiatrist (Dr. Andrew Howard); a genetic counselor (Emily Alderman); and our BC HD Resource Director and social worker (Corrina Masson).
+Patients and their family member(s) meet with CHD team and then together they work with the family physician to provide the best care possible.